RsyncProject/rsync/rsync.1.md

 0.  `--delete-excluded`

-    In addition to deleting the files on the receiving side that are not on the sending side, this tells rsync to also delete any files on the receiving side that are excluded (see [`--exclude`](#opt)).
-See the [FILTER RULES](#) section for a way to make individual exclusions behave this way on the receiver, and for a way to protect files from `--delete-excluded`.
+    This option turns any unqualified exclude/include rules into server-side rules that do not affect the receiver's deletions.

+    By default, an exclude or include has both a server-side effect (to "hide" and "show" files when building the server's file list) and a receiver-side effect (to "protect" and "risk" files when deletions are occuring).
+Any rule that has no modifier to specify what sides it is executed on will be instead treated as if it were a server-side rule only, avoiding any "protect" effects of the rules.

+    A rule can still apply to both sides even with this option specified if the rule is given both the sender & receiver modifer letters (e.g., `-f'-sr foo'`).
+Receiver-side protect/risk rules can also be explicitly specified to limit the deletions.
+This is saves you from having to edit a bunch of `-f'- foo'` rules into `-f'-s foo'` or `-f'H foo'` rules (not to mention the corresponding includes).

-    See [`--delete`](#opt) (which is implied) for more details on file-deletion.
+    See the [FILTER RULES](#) section for more information.
+See [`--delete`](#opt) (which is implied) for more details on deletion.

 0.  `--ignore-missing-args`